-In this blog post, I would like to talk about the importance of the parent-child relationship, and I want to study this concept by analyzing the creation of Adam and Eve.
+In this blog post, I would like to talk about the importance of the parent-child relationship.
+And I want to study this concept by analyzing the creation of Adam and Eve.

-After pregnancy, the baby moves from his/her mother’s womb, where all his/her needs are met automatically, to a world where the newborn has to depend on fallible humans to survive.
+After pregnancy, the baby moves from his/her mother’s womb, where all his/her needs met automatically, to a world where the newborn has to depend on fallible humans to survive.
 At this moment, the child begins to form an attachment behavioral system that will guide him/her when relating to others and surviving in a sinful world.

-In order for the infant to learn how to interact with the new environment, he or she needs to develop biologically and cognitively.
+For the infant to learn how to interact with the new environment, he or she needs to develop biologically and cognitively.
 Whereas many mammals are physically able to defend themselves or run away from a threat right after being born, God created humans in a way that requires them to be dependent for years before they develop the capacity to adapt to the world and live in it.
 Infants need to depend on a caregiver to defend them in the face of many threats.

-Analyzing the process that human beings follow in order to establish relationships, it seems that first of all, the child needs to develop an attachment behavioral system with his/her parents, which will teach him/her how to reciprocate love with another self.
+Analyzing the process that human beings follow to establish relationships, it seems that first, the child needs to develop an attachment behavioral system with his/her parents, which will teach him/her how to reciprocate love with another self.
 Later, as an adult, he or she may form a romantic relationship that may lead to matrimony.

 The future of our communities lies in the type of relationship we build with our little ones.
 These little ones will live tomorrow through the same emotional dynamics they have experienced in their family during childhood.
 I think we could do better in this area.
 What is your opinion?
 Share it with us in the comments section.
 God bless you.